 The Thameslink route is currently undergoing a £6million upgrade at London Bridge station, when complete which is estimated to be finished in 2018, it will have the largest concourse in the UK giving passengers the ability to access platforms from one place.

-The Tate Modern project aims to redefine the museum for the 21st century, providing more space for visitors and new spaces for learning and social spaces and is estimated to be complete in December of 2016.
+The Tate Modern project aims to redefine the museum for the 21st century, providing more space for visitors and new spaces for learning and social spaces.
 The collection will also be expanded to include art involving photography, video, performance and film, the project is ongoing until complete.

 As part of the Thameslink Programme, National Rail has strengthened the bridges in Great Guildford Street, Southwark Bridge Road, Union Street and Redcross Way to accommodate the increase in route passenger services and maintain safety.

-The Blackfriars Road Central project is a development of a 10 storey 86 residential apartment building which will include retail and commercial units; this will be completed by Linden Homes by autumn 2015.
+The Blackfriars Road Central project is a development of a 10 storey 86 residential apartment building which will include retail and commercial units; this will be completed by Linden Homes.

-One Tower Bridge is a 9 block development comprising of nearly 400 residential units, commercial, cultural spaces and a single storey basement area, developed by Berkeley Homes the estimated completion date is late 2016.
+One Tower Bridge is a 9 block development comprising of nearly 400 residential units, commercial, cultural spaces and a single storey basement area, developed by Berkeley Homes.

 Bankside is one of the oldest settlements in Britain and takes its name from one of the medieval causeways built to hold back the Thames.